saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 ### Add to `pom.xml`
 Add your configuration into `pom.xml`.

+Negative
+: The latest versions for the <`properties`> tags can be found in the Maven Repositories [like this one for the Appium Java client](https://mvnrepository.com/artifact/io.appium/java-client)

 You may need to invalidate and restart again to activate the imports:

 ```